Glimmers of a post-geometric perspective: Properties of distances on quantum states

 The uncertainty in the unitary gauge metric $h_{IJ}(0)$ thus translates, in NC-gauge, into the uncertainty in the distances of the nearby observers.
 This uncertainty grows with the distance itself and, in any reasonable scenario, we shold assume that it is extremely small.
 So that when calculated, say, at the typical curvature scale, it represents a small fraction of the curvature scale itself.

 If the fluctuations of the metric vanish at one point, then the uncertainty of the nearby observers' positions also vanishes at linear order.
 This is what happens, for dynamical reasons, at the boundary of asymptotically AdS.
-In this context a nice analogue NC gauge are Fefferman-Graham coordinates.
-See the Appendix for more details.
+In this context a nice analogue NC gauge are Fefferman-Graham coordinates, as we detail in the Appendix.